uranija/SevenWonders/README.md

 # SevenWonders

 Seven wonders is third project in ABND course:
-The goal is to create an educational app that quizzes a user about a certain topic of your choice.
+The goal was to create an educational app that quizzes a user about a certain topic of his/her choice.
-Planning your app design before coding.
+I had to plan my app design before coding.
-Taking an app layout from drawing to XML code.
+I had vto take my app layout from drawing to XML code.
-Creating, positioning, and styling views.
+I had to Create, position, and style views.
-Creating interactivity through button clicks and Java code.
+Had to create interactivity through button clicks and Java code.
-Commenting and documenting your code.
+I had to comment and document my code.